25thOliver/Klabu/README.md

 npm install
 cp .env.example .env.local
 # Edit .env.local with your backend API URL (default: http://localhost:5000/api)
-npm run dev     # Start frontend (default: http://localhost:3000)
+npm run dev     # Start frontend (default: http://localhost:5173 or similar Vite default)
 ```

 ---

 ## 🔗 How It Works Together
 - The **frontend** communicates with the **backend** via RESTful API endpoints (see backend/README.md for full API docs).
-- Authentication is managed with JWT tokens stored in the frontend and validated by the backend.
+- Authentication is managed with JWT tokens stored securely in the frontend and validated by the backend.
 - All core features (events, bookings, payments, forum, teams) are accessible via the web UI and powered by backend APIs.
 - Real-time feedback, notifications, and loading states provide a smooth user experience.